SteveKChiu/lua-intf/README.md

 	.endModule();
 ````
-Lua for-loop interation function
+Lua for-loop iteration function
 --------------------------------

-`lua-intf` provides a helper class `CppFunctor` to make it easier to implement for-loop interation function for Lua.
-To use it, user need to inherit CppFunctor, and override run method and optional descructor.
-Then call pushToStack to create the functor object on lua stack.
+`lua-intf` provides a helper class `CppFunctor` to make it easier to implement for-loop iteration function for Lua.
+To use it, user need to inherit CppFunctor, and override run method and optional destructor.
+Then call pushToStack to create the functor object on Lua stack.
 ````c++
     class MyIterator : public CppFunctor
     {